Scroll down to view the guide.

 Proceed to return the slideway back into operating position and ensure that the cutting head runs up and down the full length of the slideway.
 Fasten the respective screws tightly.

-Move the head to a comfortable height and lock the respective cutting head’s position using the white nylon locking screw.
+Move the multi-tool cutter to a comfortable height and lock it in position using the white nylon locking screw.
 Ensure that this is done tightly.

 Unlock and swing down the cutter guard.
 Then rotate the turret so the cutting blade is facing towards you.

-To change the cutting blade, undo the blade clamping screw a number of turns to release the blade.
+To change the cutting blade, loosen the blade clamping screw to release the blade.

 Change or turn over the blade, insert it back into the turret as far as it will go.
 At this point the position of the blade support plates can be adjusted to suit the thickness of material being cut, and further tightening of the screw will clamp the blade in position.

-Move the head to a comfortable height and lock the respective cutting head’s position using the white nylon locking screw.
+Move the multi-tool cutter to a comfortable height and lock it in position using the white nylon locking screw.
 Ensure that this is done tightly.

 Unlock and swing down the cutter guard.
 Then rotate the turret so the scoring blade is facing towards you.